 Professional Committee page.

-The executive leadership team is led by the Chief Executive, Alex Marshall QPM.
+The executive leadership team is led by the Chief Executive.
 The CEO is also the College's Accounting Officer.
-He is supported in his duties and responsibilities by the team of Executive Directors and is accountable to the College of Policing Board of Directors.
+They are supported in their duties and responsibilities by the team of Executive Directors and is accountable to the College of Policing Board of Directors.

 The Executive Directors lead the College, overseeing the operations and management of the organisation.
 They are responsible for driving the College's achievement of its strategic objectives and creating the culture that enables everybody in the College to meet the standards and principles of The College of Policing Code of Ethics for Policing in England & Wales.
 They ensure the standards of good governance, decision-making and financial management across the College, including the safeguarding, proper handling and value for money of public funds.